gvwilson/sensibleadventures/bookster/bookster.md

 think.
 Come."

 Razi slipped through the hole in the fence.
 The thief gestured impatiently for Erileine to go next.
 She paused.
-"Paierre?"
+"Piaerre?"

 The thief made a face.
 Erileine grinned and followed Razi into the next yard.